-12. Curriculum links
+13. Curriculum links

-- 12.1 The school seeks opportunities to draw links between relationships, sex and health education and other curriculum subjects wherever possible to enhance pupils' learning. - 12.2 Relationships, sex and health education will be linked to the following subjects in particular: - Science pupils learn about the main external parts of the body and changes to the body as it grows from birth to old age, including puberty. - Computing and ICT pupils learn about e-safety, including how to use technology safely, responsibly, respectfully and securely, how to keep personal information private and how to access help and support. - PE pupils explore various physical activities, are physically active for sustained periods of time, engage in competitive sport and understand how exercise can lead to healthier lifestyles. - Citizenship pupils learn about the requirements of the law, their responsibilities and the possible consequences of their actions. - PSHE pupils learn about respect and difference, values and characteristics of individuals.
+- 13.1 The school seeks opportunities to draw links between relationships, sex and health education and other curriculum subjects wherever possible to enhance pupils' learning. - 13.2 Relationships, sex and health education will be linked to the following subjects in particular: - Science pupils learn about the main external parts of the body and changes to the body as it grows from birth to old age, including puberty. - Computing and ICT pupils learn about e-safety, including how to use technology safely, responsibly, respectfully and securely, how to keep personal information private and how to access help and support. - PE pupils explore various physical activities, are physically active for sustained periods of time, engage in competitive sport and understand how exercise can lead to healthier lifestyles. - Citizenship pupils learn about the requirements of the law, their responsibilities and the possible consequences of their actions. - PSHE pupils learn about respect and difference, values and characteristics of individuals.

-13. Withdrawing from the subjects
+14. Withdrawing from the subjects

-13.1 Relationships and health education are statutory at primary and parents do not have the right to withdraw their child from the subjects.
+- 14.1 Relationships and health education are statutory at primary and parents do not have the right to withdraw their child from the subjects. - 14.2 As sex education is not statutory at primary level (other than what must be taught as part of the science curriculum), parents have the right to request to withdraw their child from all or part of the sex education curriculum. - 14.3 The headteacher will automatically grant withdrawal requests in accordance with point 14.2; however, the headteacher will discuss the request with the parent and, if appropriate, their child, to ensure that their wishes are understood and to clarify the nature and purpose of the curriculum. - 14.4 The headteacher will discuss with the parent, the benefits or receiving this important education and any adverse effects that withdrawal may have on the pupil this could include, for example, social and emotional effects of being excluded. - 14.5 The headteacher will keep a record of the discussion between themselves, the pupil and the parent. - 14.6 The headteacher will grant a parent's request to withdraw their child from sex education, other than the content that must be taught as part of the science curriculum. - 14.7 The parent will be informed in writing of the headteacher's decision.

-- 13.2 As sex education is not statutory at primary level (other than what must be taught as part of the science curriculum), parents have the right to request to withdraw their child from all or part of the sex education curriculum. - 13.3 The headteacher will automatically grant withdrawal requests in accordance with point 13.2; however, the headteacher will discuss the request with the parent and, if appropriate, their child, to ensure that their wishes are understood and to clarify the nature and purpose of the curriculum. - 13.4 The headteacher will discuss with the parent, the benefits or receiving this important education and any adverse effects that withdrawal may have on the pupil this could include, for example, social and emotional effects of being excluded. - 13.5 The headteacher will keep a record of the discussion between themselves, the pupil and the parent. - 13.6 The headteacher will grant a parent's request to withdraw their child from sex education, other than the content that must be taught as part of the science curriculum. - 13.7 The parent will be informed in writing of the headteacher's decision. - 13.8 Where a pupil is withdrawn from sex education, the headteacher will ensure that the pupil receives appropriate alternative education.
+14.8 Where a pupil is withdrawn from sex education, the headteacher will ensure that the pupil receives appropriate alternative education.

-14. Behaviour
+15. Behaviour

-- 14.1 The school has a zero-tolerance approach to bullying.
-We aim to foster a culture based on mutual respect and understanding for one another. - 14.2 Any bullying incidents caused as a result of the relationships, sex and health education programme, such as those relating to sexual orientation, will be dealt with as seriously as other bullying incidents within the school. - 14.3 Any occurrence of these incidents will be reported to a member of school staff, who will then discipline the pupil once they are on school premises. - 14.4 These incidents will be dealt with following the processes in our Safeguarding and Child Protection Policy, Behaviour Policy and Anti-Bullying Policy.
+- 15.1 The school has a zero-tolerance approach to bullying.
+We aim to foster a culture based on mutual respect and understanding for one another. - 15.2 Any bullying incidents caused as a result of the relationships, sex and health education programme, such as those relating to sexual orientation, will be dealt with as seriously as other bullying incidents within the school. - 15.3 Any occurrence of these incidents will be reported to a member of school staff, who will then discipline the pupil once they are on school premises. - 15.4 These incidents will be dealt with following the processes in our Safeguarding and Child Protection Policy, Behavioural Policy and Anti-Bullying Policy. - 15.5 The headteacher will decide whether it is appropriate to notify the police or an anti-social behaviour coordinator in their LA of the action taken against a pupil.

-15. Staff training
+16. Staff training